 Cavalier King Charles Spaniel

-This small breed dog is indeed a royal cavalier.
-The Cavalier King Charles Spaniel quickly adapts to the demands of its owner.
-The cheerful and balanced four-legged friend is a pleasant companion for families and singles.
+This small pedigree dog is indeed a royal cavalier.
+The Cavalier King Charles Spaniel quickly adapts to its owner's needs.
+This cheerful and even-tempered four-legged friend is a friendly companion for families and singles.

 The Cavalier King Charles Spaniel is very fond of children.
-With his balanced and friendly nature, he participates very gladly in the life of the people.
-These are the best conditions for the ideal family dog.
+With its even-tempered and friendly nature, it enjoys taking part in people's lives.
+These are the best prerequisites for the ideal family dog.

-The little four-legged friend is an uncomplicated and reliable partner in everyday life.
+This little four-legged friend is an uncomplicated and reliable partner in everyday life.
 His cheerful temperament is infectious.
-But he also demands to be stroked.
-With these quite pleasant character traits he creeps easily into almost all hearts.
+But he also wants to be stroked.
+With these thoroughly pleasant character traits, he easily sneaks into almost every heart.

 Single people can also benefit from the nature of this little dog.
-He shows himself as a level-headed and good-humored companion.
-With him as a partner, a pleasant occupation can always be found.
-The Cavalier King Charles Spaniel regularly offers a reason to go out into the fresh air and meet people.
-In doing so, he usually shows himself from his best side.
+He is a level-headed and good-humored companion.
+With him as a partner, there is always something pleasant to do.
+The Cavalier King Charles Spaniel regularly offers a reason to get out into the fresh air and meet people.
+He usually shows his best side when doing so.

-Among his peers, the Cavalier King Charles Spaniel behaves truly royal.
-He always sniffs at his peers in a friendly manner.
-He also warms up quickly with other well-meaning animal species.
+The Cavalier King Charles Spaniel behaves in a truly regal manner among his own kind.
+He always sniffs his fellow dogs in a friendly manner.
+He also quickly makes friends with other good-natured animals.

-Cavalier King Charles Spaniel belongs to the group of small dog breeds.
-He reaches a maximum height of 35 cm.
-On average, he brings a weight of 8 kg on the scale.
+The Cavalier King Charles Spaniel is one of the small dog breeds.
+It reaches a maximum shoulder height of 35 cm.
+It weighs an average of 8 kg.
 A special feature are the very long hanging ears.
-The life expectancy is 10 to 15 years.
+Life expectancy is 10 to 15 years.

-The coat of this royal breed is very long.
-It feels silky and smooth.
-Sometimes slight waves appear in the coat.
-On the tail, paws and ears, the hairiness is particularly pronounced.
-In coat color, the Cavalier King Charles Spaniel shows great variation.
-His coat can shine in only one color.
-However, he can also be two- or three-colored.
-Black, brown and white are the typical colors of this Spaniel.
+The coat of this regal breed is very long.
+It is silky and smooth to the touch.
+Sometimes the coat is slightly wavy.
+The tail, paws and ears are particularly hairy.
+The coat color of the Cavalier King Charles Spaniel is very variable.
+Its coat can be solid-colored.
+But it can also be bicolored or tricolored.
+Black, brown and white are the typical colors of this spaniel.

 The right food

-When choosing the food bowl, consider the long ears of the little four-legged friend.
-With a deep and narrow bowl, the ears do not hang so easily in the food.
+When choosing a food bowl, you should take into account the long ears of your little four-legged friend.
+In a deep and narrow bowl, the ears will not get caught in the food as easily.

-As with any other dog, the weight of the Cavalier King Charles Spaniel should be checked regularly.
-A weight of 5.5 kg to max.
-8 kg is normal and harmless.
-Fatteners are mainly unhealthy snacks and begged morsels.
+As with any dog, the Cavalier King Charles Spaniel's weight should be checked regularly.
+The main fattening foods are unhealthy snacks and begged food from the table.

-With too much weight load, your little royal breed dog quickly loses joy of life.
-At the same time, he becomes more susceptible to diseases.
-The age of the four-legged friend can be shortened.
-Clear rules when feeding help all family members to behave properly.
+If your little royal pedigree dog weighs too much, he will quickly lose his zest for life.
+At the same time, it becomes more susceptible to illness.
+The lifespan of your four-legged friend can be shortened.
+Clear feeding rules help all family members to behave correctly.

-With a grooming effort of ten minutes a day, the little four-legged friend is always clean and the coat always looks freshly combed.
+With a daily grooming session of ten minutes, the little four-legged friend is always clean and the coat always looks freshly combed.
 Grooming includes coat, teeth, eyes, ears and a regular health check.
 The puppy does not yet have a distinctive coat.
-With daily grooming sessions you can get him well accustomed to the later necessary ritual.
+Daily grooming is a good way to get him used to the ritual that will be necessary later on.

-Behind the ears and on the legs the hair is particularly long.
-Daily combing and brushing can prevent the fur from matting.
-This is where you start grooming.
-Then the whole body may be brushed.
+The hair behind the ears and on the legs is particularly long.
+Daily combing and brushing prevents the coat from matting.
+This is where grooming begins.
+The whole body can then be brushed.

 You should only bathe your Cavalier King Charles Spaniel if it is unavoidable.
-The dog shampoo is first massaged extensively into the wet coat and then rinsed out well.
-Then the well-dried hair is combed and brushed.
+Use a mild dog shampoo and rinse well afterwards.
+Then comb and brush the well-dried coat.

-Puppies should not be bathed for the first six months, adult dogs at most every three months.
-Dirty spots and dirty paws can be washed out with a cloth and lukewarm water.
+Puppies should not be bathed in the first six months, adult dogs at most every three months.
+Soiled areas and dirty paws can be cleaned with a cloth and lukewarm water.

-Regular cleaning of the inner ear is particularly important for drooping ears.
-Earwax and dirt can otherwise cause painful ear infections.
+If you have floppy ears, regular cleaning of the inner ear is particularly important.
+Earwax and dirt can otherwise lead to painful ear infections.
 Encrustations on the eyes are best removed with a lint-free cloth and distilled water.

-Besides a bowl to eat and drink, Cavalier King Charles Spaniel needs a place to rest and sleep.
-In a dog basket he feels comfortable and protected.
-The removable inserts are even usually allowed in the washing machine.
+In addition to a food and water bowl, the Cavalier King Charles Spaniel needs a place to rest and sleep.
+It feels comfortable and secure in a dog basket.
+The removable inserts can usually even be washed in the washing machine.

-Special dry cloths for dogs are available in specialized stores.
+Specialist shops sell special drying cloths for dogs.
 These absorb moisture particularly well.
-Since they dry again quickly, they are well suited for daily use.
+As they dry quickly, they are ideal for daily use.

 Origin & History

-With his innate charm, he charmed the ladies even then.
-The nobility acquired this dog to keep their offspring busy in a meaningful way.
-In the harsh times of the 16th century, he not only warmed the body in the cold and not very cozy home.
-The welcome cavalier was also considered a flatterer of the soul.
+With his innate charm, he enchanted the ladies even back then.
+The nobility bought dogs to keep their offspring occupied.
+In the harsh times of the 16th century, he not only warmed the body in the cold and uncomfortable houses.
+The popular companion was also regarded as a soother of the soul.

-Due to crossbreeding with Asian breeds, the nose became much shorter in the 18th century.
-The whole appearance changed significantly.
-In 1926 the American Roswell Eldridge came to Europe.
-He wanted to acquire a dog of this breed.
-The traveler knew him only from paintings from the 17th century and was disappointed with the greatly changed appearance.
+By crossing Asian breeds, the nose became significantly shorter in the 18th century.
+The overall appearance changed considerably.
+In 1926, the American Roswell Eldridge came to Europe.
+He wanted to buy a dog of this breed.
+The traveler had only seen them in paintings from the 17th century and was disappointed by their greatly changed appearance.

 The American wanted this dog with a long snout.
-That is why he announced a competition.
-The breed with shorter nose remained as King Charles Spaniel.
-In 1945 the new breed Cavalier King Charles Spaniel was officially recognized.
+He therefore announced a competition.
+The breed with the shorter nose remained as the King Charles Spaniel.
+In 1945, the new breed Cavalier King Charles Spaniel was officially recognized.

-Only now the small breed dog became popular in Germany.
-He has kept his extremely good character traits until today.
-Therefore, he is as popular as a family dog, as well as a companion for single people.
+Only now did the small pedigree dog become popular in Germany.
+It has retained its extremely good character traits to this day.
+This is why it is just as popular as a family dog as it is as a companion for singles.